Haziq Naqiuddin Syamra: Senior

 Haziq was first selected for the senior national team in February 2024 and made his unofficial debut as a substitute against Brunei Super League All-Star in a friendly match on 26 February.
 A month later, he joined the Wasps at the 2024 FIFA Series held in Saudi Arabia but did not see game time.
 Later that June, Haziq was also a squad member of the Brunei team that played two friendlies against Sri Lanka under Rui Capela.

 It was not until exactly a year later when Haziq was recalled to the national team under Fabio Maciel after a stellar club campaign with DPMM II, gearing up for the 2027 AFC Asian Cup qualifying home fixture against Bhutan.
 He made his full international debut as a substitute in a 1–0 defeat to Sri Lanka on 5 June away in Thailand.
 Five days later, he made the starting lineup against Bhutan and prevailed in a 2–1 victory at the Hassanal Bolkiah National Stadium.
 In the next qualifying fixture against Yemen on 9 October, Haziq kept his place in the Wasps' starting lineup but only played the first half in a 0–2 defeat.
-Five days later, he came on in the second half for the second Yemen game held in Kuwait, which ended in a painful 9–0 result for the Wasps.
+Five days later, he came on in the second half for the second Yemen game held in Kuwait, which ended in a painful 9–0 loss for the Wasps.

+In March 2026, Haziq was selected for the national team traveling to India for the away game against Bhutan to close out the Asian Cup qualifying campaign.
+He was brought on in the second half as Brunei tasted their fifth defeat of the campaign, the match ending 2–1 to the designated home team.

+In June of the same year, Haziq made the 23-man Brunei squad to compete for a place at the 2026 ASEAN Championship, playing the qualifying round with Timor-Leste.
+He made one substitute appearance in the second leg which was a 1–3 defeat at the Kuala Lumpur Stadium.

+International goals

+Scores and results list Brunei' goal tally first.